kkd2718/hmm-gformula-ci/README.md

 # HMM-based Parametric g-formula for CVD Risk Simulation

-**Optimal Timing of Smoking Cessation Stratified by Polygenic Susceptibility: A Causal Inference Simulation Study**
+**Estimating the Causal Effect of Smoking Cessation Stratified by Polygenic Risk: A Simulation Study using Hidden Markov Models.**

 ![Python](https://img.shields.io/badge/Python-3.8%2B-blue)
 ![PyTorch](https://img.shields.io/badge/PyTorch-2.0%2B-orange)

 ## 📌 Overview

-This repository contains the official implementation of the simulation framework used in the Master's Thesis: **"Optimal Timing of Smoking Cessation Based on Polygenic Susceptibility to Cardiovascular Disease."**
+This repository contains the official implementation of the simulation framework used in the Master's Thesis: **"Estimating the Causal Effect of Smoking Cessation Stratified by Polygenic Risk: A Simulation Study using Hidden Markov Models."**

 We propose a novel causal inference framework integrating **Hidden Markov Models (HMM)** with the **Parametric g-formula** to handle time-varying confounding and unobserved latent health states (e.g., "sick-quitter" effect).
-The simulation is rigorously calibrated to real-world epidemiological statistics of the Korean population, utilizing data from **KoGES**, **KNHANES 2023**, and **KDCA 2022**.
+The simulation is rigorously calibrated to **long-term epidemiological trends** of the Korean population (2001–2020), utilizing baseline data from **KoGES** and historical trends from **KNHANES**.
+Unlike static models, this framework reconstructs a **20-year longitudinal history**, capturing the dynamic decline in smoking rates and the cumulative incidence of CVD over two decades.

 ### Key Features
 * **Hidden Markov Modeling (HMM):** Captures unobserved latent health states ($Z_t$) to correct bias in smoking cessation effects.